hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/052_the_powers_of_the_mind.md

 supernatural.
 They are under laws just the same as any other physical phenomenon.
 It is not a freak of nature that a man is born with such powers.
 They can be systematically studied, practiced, and acquired.
-This science they call the science of Râja-Yoga.
+This science they call the science of Rāja-Yoga.
 There are thousands of people who cultivate the study of this science, and for the whole nation it has become a part of daily worship.